dhonus/jellyfin-tui/README.md

 You can search globally by pressing `F2`.
 The search is case insensitive and will search for artists, albums and tracks.
 It will pull **everything** without pagination, so it may take a while to load if you have a large library.
 This was done because jellyfin won't allow me to search for tracks without an artist or album assigned, which this client doesn't support.

 ![image](.github/search.png)

+### Known issues
+Due to the nature of the project and jellyfin itself, there are some limitations and issues:
+- jellyfin-tui assumes you correctly tag your music files.
+Please look at the [jellyfin documentation](https://jellyfin.org/docs/general/server/media/music/) on how to tag your music files.
+Before assuming the program is broken, verify that they show up correctly in Jellyfin itself.
+- if your **cover image** has a black area at the bottom, it is because it's not a perfect square.
+Please crop your images to a square aspect ratio for the best results.

 ### Supported terminals
 Not all terminals have the features needed to cover every aspect of jellyfin-tui.
 While rare, some terminals lack sixel (or equivalent) image support or have certain key event limitations.
 The following are tested and work well: